Red claw crab, also known as Perisesarma bidens, is a tropical brackish water crustacean species found in mangrove swamps of the Indo-Pacific area.

 The red claw crab mangrove swampy home is partly euryhaline because it is close to the sea.
 Both water bodies mix; the mangrove’s fresh water and the sea, causing a mildly salty environment.

 However, most aquariums would say they are strictly freshwater crabs, but that is not entirely true.
 The red claw crabs are brackish water species but barely survive in fresh water and flourish in the latter.

 - Water Parameters: The red claw crab has specific water needs, and getting it right is crucial to the red claw crab’s life span.
 To imitate their brackish water environment, you must mix some marine salt into their aquarium to turn it slightly salty.
 The water needs to be a sixth of the salinity of natural seawater.
-It is important to note that you have to keep monitoring replacing the salinity levels as you perform water changes.
-It should have a specific gravity reading of 1.005.
+It is important to note that you have to monitor replacing the salinity levels as you perform water changes.
+Lastly, it should have a specific gravity reading of 1.005.

 They thrive in shallow, warm hard waters that are mildly alkaline.
 You need to maintain the water temperature between 75°F to 80°F (24°-27° C), the PH range between 7.5 to 8.5 and Hardness of about dKH 8+.
-Also, check other water conditions reading so they remain well within their range.
-Get an accurate testing kit that would provide you reliable readings.
+Check other water conditions reading so that they remain well within their range.
+Lastly, get an accurate testing kit that would provide you reliable readings.